Patreon/platform-documentation/source/includes/_webhooks_v2.md

 Update a webhook with the given id, if the webhook was created by your client.
 Requires the `w:campaigns.webhook scope.`

 - NOTE: If and only if `num_consecutive_times_failed` > 0, you have unsent events due to your webhook being unreachable on our last attempt.
-To send all your queued events, you can `PATCH /api/oauth2/v2/webhooks/{webhook_id}` with attribute `is_paused: false`.
+To send all your queued events, you can `PATCH /api/oauth2/v2/webhooks/{webhook_id}` with attribute `paused: false`.
 We’ll attempt to send you all unsent events and report back with your client’s response to us.

 ```json